Port of Charleston: Ranking, volume and investments

 In 2020, the Port of Charleston ranked as the 6th port in the United States by cargo value, with over $72 billion in imports and exports traded across the docks.
 The Port of Charleston hosts shipping services by all of the globe's top container carriers.
 In fiscal year 2021, the Port of Charleston handled 2.85 million twenty-foot equivalent container units (TEUs).

 The South Carolina Ports Authority invested $1.05 billion in new and existing facilities between Fiscal Years 2016 and 2020, including Phase 1 of the recently opened Hugh K. Leatherman Terminal, as well as major improvements to existing facilities, technology upgrades, and two inland ports in Greer and Dillon.
 Today, the Port of Charleston boasts the deepest water in the southeast region and regularly handles post-Panamax vessels passing through the newly expanded Panama Canal.
 A harbor deepening project was completed, which makes the Port of Charleston's entrance channel to 54 ft and harbor channel to 52 feet at mean low tide.
 With an average high tide of 6 ft, the depth clearances will become 60 ft and 58 feet respectively.
 At 52 ft, the Port of Charleston is the deepest harbor on the East Coast.

-In response to the growth in traffic at both Charleston and the Port of Savannah, the Jasper Ocean Terminal is planned to be built on the Savannah River by 2035.
+In response to the growth in traffic at both Charleston and Savannah, Georgia, the State of South Carolina plans to build the Jasper Ocean Terminal on the South Carolina side of the Savannah River by 2035.